kyewei/ap-phys-c/README.md

-old-ap-physics-projects
+old-phys12
 =======================

-A catalogue of old AP Physics Simulations
+A catalogue of old simulations for an unnamed really-hard physics course

 Uploading these since the course is over now..